zachhardesty7/tamper-monkey-scripts-collection/README.md

     * Button does not appear on all types of pages
 * Docs
     * Requires user to scroll throughout document to counteract lazy loading of page content
+    * Selecting text while using filters can cause some funky word counts (regex would get far too complicated to realistically fix these issues)
+    * Uses 15.4 KB library to determine selected text that's slightly overkill and results in text being processed twice

 ## Contributing